sudgy/nintendo_translations/README.md

 ## Famicom Detective Club Part II: The Girl Who Stands Behind

 THIS GAME IS NOT COMPLETE YET!
 It's the one I'm currently working on.
-By the chapter numbering in the Switch remake, I've only finished chapter two currently.
+I'm about halfway through it.

 If you've played the first game already using my scripts, you may notice something interesting: the messages appear in a much nicer way!
 I spent some